 SRJC Faculty Benefits

-- Live and teach abroad for 12 weeks.
+- Live and teach abroad for 12 weeks (3 to 6 weeks during the summer).
 Travel on your own before or after the session.

-- Full-time (regular) faculty members are paid their usual salary for 100% load.
+- Faculty members are paid their usual salary for 100% load.

 - Airfare is paid by AIFS.

 - Faculty are provided with a maximum $3,500* housing stipend and assistance in acquiring appropriate accommodation.